Preds reach 1st Western final in team history, ousting Blues

 Goalie Pekka Rinne made 23 saves and had an assist.
 Josi had a goal and an assist, and Calle Jarnkrok added an empty-netter with 60 seconds left.

 "Right now, it means everything," Rinne said.
 "We haven't gotten further than this before.
 Obviously, it's a great feeling.
 There's a lot of work left.
 After this second round, there are only four teams left.
-We all know that we have what it takes and everything is in our hands.
-It's a good feeling.
-This is why you play this game.
-Right now, I'm pretty happy."
+We all know that we have what it takes and everything is in our hands."

 Paul Stastny scored for St. Louis, which fell short of a second straight conference final.

-The Predators and Blues were tied through the first 40 minutes for a third straight game and fourth overall in this series when Johansen skated up the slot for a pass from Viktor Arvidsson and beat Allen with a backhand .
+The Predators and Blues were tied after the first 40 minutes for a third straight game and fourth overall in this series when Johansen skated up the slot for a pass from Viktor Arvidsson and beat Allen with a backhand.

 This was a painful loss for St. Louis.
 Allen ranked just behind Rinne among stingy goalies this postseason, and the Blues had been the NHL's best team after coach Mike Yeo replaced Ken Hitchcock on Feb.
 1. They had been 12-1-1 on the road, including three wins in Minnesota in taking the first round.